-Fees are subject to change.
-The college reserves the right to change fees when needed.
+Fees are effective July 1, 1979.
+All fees are subject to change; the College reserves the right to change fees when needed.

 2All TECEP examinations except Modern Language & Secretarial Science examinations are offered out-of-state on an ad-hoc basis.
-Students who reside within twenty-five (25) miles of New Jersey or Delaware and who take the examinations in New Jersey or Delaware will not be charged the out-of-state surcharge.
+All non-New Jersey residents must follow the out-of-state fee schedule.